hakuhodo-technologies/scope-rl/basicgym/README.md

     obs, reward, done, truncated, info = env.step(action)
 ```

-Let's visualize the case with uniform random policy .
+Let's visualize the case with the uniform random policy.

 ```Python
 # import from other libraries